Union Pacific Streamliner Timeline

 May 23, 1935

-The revised M-10001 (more horsepower, with added car) was accepted by Union Pacific at the Pullman plant, then it ran to the C&NW Station in Chicago for display, after which it ran to Omaha
+The revised M-10001 (more horsepower, with added car) was accepted by Union Pacific at the Pullman plant, then it ran to the C&NW Station in Chicago for display, after which it ran to Omaha.

 June 4, 1935

 M-10001 and its six-car train was christened as "City of Portland" on June 4th, at a ceremony at Portland, Oregon.
-(Ranks and Kratville, Union Pacific Streamliners, 1974, pages 82)
+(Ranks and Kratville, The Union Pacific Streamliners, 1974, pages 82)

 3rd Train (M-10002)

-May 16, 1936
+May 15, 1936

 M-10003

-M-10003 was built at the same time as M-10005 and M-10006 (all delivered in July 1936), and was a spare locomotive set to protect the operating schedules of the City of Los Angeles and the City of San Francisco.
+M-10003 was built at the same time as M-10005 and M-10006 (all three delivered in July 1936), and was a spare locomotive set to protect the operating schedules of the City of Los Angeles and the City of San Francisco.

 There were no cars assigned to the M-10003 locomotives.

-M-10003 was renumbered to CD-07-A and B in June 1937
+M-10003 was assigned to City of Denver service and was renumbered to CD-07-A and CD-07-B in June 1937

 4th Train (M-10004)